JoeMulcahy/Java2DEngine/README.md

 We now have the option to add borders to game objects.
 It work fine for rect and circle objects but poly is a little trickier.
 Poly borders are working but not exactly how I intend it to work, will revisit Borders can be toggle from the Tools Panel
-GameObjects now have depth, an object can be draw over or under an existing GameObject Added a delete GameObject function. this isn't working.
-I tried deleting the selected GameObject from the objects ArrayList but throws errors, must investigate further
+GameObjects now have depth, an object can be draw over or under an existing dev.app.GameObject Added a delete dev.app.GameObject function. this isn't working.
+I tried deleting the selected dev.app.GameObject from the objects ArrayList but throws errors, must investigate further
-Started a feature that can resize GameObject from the Attributes Panel
+Started a feature that can resize dev.app.GameObject from the Attributes Panel